-- 3) Flattening testing per AWWA C905 - 2.
+- A. Pipe: - 1.
+Polyvinyl chloride (PVC): Factory test all PVC pipe in accordance with AWWA C900 or AWWA C905, as applicable. - 2.
 Ductile iron: Factory test in accordance with AWWA C151 and AWWA C104. - 3.
-Steel: Factory test in accordance with AWWA C200, ASTM A53, or ASTM A139. - a.
-Hydrostatic test: Factory test per AWWA C200 to stress steel to 23,000 psi for at least 15 minutes, or longer as needed to allow for thorough inspection.
-Conduct test after all formed and welded ends have been completed and attached. - b.
-Repair defects and re-test prior to applying lining and coating.
+Steel: Factory test in accordance with ASTM A53. - a.
+Repair defects and re-test prior to applying lining and coating. - B. Fittings: - 1.
+Ductile iron (DI): Factory test in accordance with AWWA C153 and AWWA C110, as applicable. - 2.
+Steel: - a.

-B. Fittings:

-1. Ductile iron (DI): Factory test in accordance with AWWA C153 and AWWA C110, as applicable.

-2. Steel:

-- a.
 Steel plate fittings: Factory test fittings fabricated from steel plate to stress steel under hydrostatic pressure to 23,000 psi for at least 15 minutes, or longer as needed to allow for thorough inspection. - b.
 Steel pipe fittings: Fittings fabricated from tested steel pipe do not require hydrostatic testing if girth butt welds are complete penetration welds.
 Perform dye penetrant test on welds in accordance with ASTM E165. - c.
-Pipe should conform to ASTM A53, ASTM A139 or AWWA C200. - d.
-Remove all defects disclosed during testing, re-weld and re-test the fitting.
+Pipe should conform to ASTM A53. - d.
+Remove all defects disclosed during testing, re-weld and re-test the fitting. - C. Coatings: - 1.
+Cure testing for fusion bonded or liquid epoxy coatings: ASTM D4752 and ASTM D3363, Every 1000 sq. ft. of epoxy coating. - 2.
+Holiday testing for epoxy and cold-applied tape coatings: